UWorldJK/powerwash/README.md

 Node.js will handle user authentication, page routing, and other front-end interactions, providing a responsive interface.
 This dual-setup allows us to leverage the strengths of both frameworks, creating a robust, efficient, and scalable application.

+**Front End Design**

+Our front-end architecture will use a combination of HTML, Handlebars, and Node.js to provide user-interface, a way to display variable data in a templated format, and connect our front-end to our back-end.

 **Tech Stack**
 Node, HTML, JS, Python, GPT API, CSS, Express, Bootstrap, PostgressSQL, Flask